 Step 2: Build your video lectures

-Build your video lectures using one of the lecture recording tools available at UM such as Panopto, Voicethread, or Kaltura.
+Build your video lectures using one of the lecture recording tools available at UM such as Panopto or Voicethread.
 Add those lectures to your Canvas module.
 Keep the following tips in mind as you build your video lectures.

 - Keep your lecture short (no longer than 10 minutes).
-It is okay to have multiple videos for one lecture.
+It is OK to have multiple videos for one lecture.

 - Watch and listen to your first video to make sure that images and audio are clear and easy to see and understand.